single-cell analysis package

 p3 + NoLegend()

-Sequencing-based ST approaches like Visium generate sparse expression profiles per spot thus introducing the same potential pitfalls as single-cell data for co-expression network analysis.
+Visium ST generates sparse gene expression profiles in each spot, thus introducing the same potential pitfalls as single-cell data for co-expression network analysis.
 To alleviate these issues, hdWGCNA includes a data aggregation approach to produce spatial metaspots, similar to our metacell algorithm.
 This approach aggregates neighboring spots based on spatial coordinates rather than their transcriptomes.
-This procedure is performed in hdWGCNA using the MetaspotsByGroups
+This procedure is performed in hdWGCNA using the MetaspotsByGroups function.

 seurat_obj <- SetupForWGCNA(